 Peter, James, and John had walked with Jesus and gotten to know him as a person and a teacher and a mentor.
 Then, at the Transfiguration they are for a moment given the opportunity to see who Jesus really is.
 As they did, they receive a glimpse of the power of the God who reigns supreme over all.
-They not only discover the presence of the Son of God in their lives, but they also find hope of a better future.
+They not only discover the presence of the Son of God in their lives, they also find hope of a better future.

 The experience is so good they wanted to remain there.

 God is showing up all around us every day, often through the people we encounter.
-Are we open to discovering that presence as God chooses to reveal it to us, sometimes through the people and circumstances we would least expect?
+Are we open to discovering that presence as God chooses to reveal it to us, even through the people and circumstances we would least expect?

-I did not expect to ever see that side of my coworker nor was I ever optimistic that I would.
+I did not expect to ever see that side of my coworker nor was I ever optimistic I would.
 I would never have imagined God would unite us around a mission that brought so much good to our neighborhood as that food bank did.

 We may never reject the friendship of anyone who wishes to be our friend.
 Certainly, we are not obliged to accept everyone immediately in friendship, but it should be our wish to accept everybody as our friend.
 Our attitude towards others should be such that the possibility of taking them into our friendship remains open.Saint Augustine (On Diverse Questions 83, 71)

-This coming Sunday the readings will invite us to remain alert and ready for when the Lord returns (Luke 12:35-40).
 We all look forward to that day when there will be no more epidemics, no more wars, no more poverty, no more politics.
 However, we do not have to wait for the Second Coming to discover the presence of God already at work around us, often in people we have not yet gotten to know and even in people we would least expect.